-Suet can be purchased in a variety of flavours or mixed at home with peanut butter, nuts, seeds, and dried fruit and for a big protein boost try an insect packed suet.
+Suet can be purchased in a variety of flavors or mixed at home with peanut butter, nuts, seeds, and dried fruit and for a big protein, boost try an insect packed suet.
 (You may want to purchase the last kind!)

 It should also be mentioned here that not just any fat should be used.

-Rendered beef and mutten fat are best.
-According to the Cornell Lab of Ornithology bacon contains harmful preservatives that are carcinogenic and can be harmful for birds.
+Rendered beef and mutton fat are best.
+According to the Cornell Lab of Ornithology bacon contains harmful preservatives that are carcinogenic and can be harmful to birds.

-Black oil sunflower seed is a good staple seed which the greatest variety of birds will eat.
-Still it is a good thing to lay out a variety of seed and feeders to provide a well balanced bird buffet.
+Black oil sunflower seed is a good staple seed that the greatest variety of birds will eat.
+Still, it is a good thing to lay out a variety of seed and feeders to provide a well-balanced bird buffet.

-A mix with nuts and fruit will provide a well balanced winter diet.
+A mix of nuts and fruit will provide a well-balanced winter diet.
 A good diet rich in protein and fat is essential to carry their bodies through the cold winter nights.